gvwilson/sensibleadventures/nardica/nardica.md

 "Ssh, ssh, ssh," Iffy said softly.
 She snuggled back against her friend and closed her eyes until something like sleep came again.

+She woke half an hour later to the rap of armored knuckles on her door.
+The Marines were polite enough, but it was clear they felt Honesty belonged in their care.
+One lifted Honesty and carried them away, still wrapped in the scratchy blanket that Iffy had slept under since she was little.
+The other unzipped a navy blue duffel bag and briskly transferred the piled armor to it.

+"How bad's th' damage?"
+Iffy finally asked, her back against the bulkhead and her knees drawn up under her chin.

+The Marine shook his head.
+"I'm sorry, citizen, that's classified."

+"Oh for---I *live* here!"
+Iffy burst out, exasperated.
+"That hole where th' squid thingy blew up---that's dry dock work fer sure.
+Anythin' else I gotta start plannin' to fix?"

+The Marine paused,
+one arm in mid-air,
+as his imprinting and his own personality arm-wrestled inside his head.
+"There were casualties," he finally admitted.
+"And the *Bengal* took heavy damage.
+Your assistance would be appreciated."

+"Always happy t' help," Iffy muttered, sounding more like Uncle Jack than she liked.
+Her cabin felt cold and empty without Honesty and her blanket, and she ought to make sure Aunt Naggie was all right.
+When the Marine lifted the duffel bag, she pulled her coat back on and followed him out the door.

+Aunt Naggie and Johnson Wales were in the pilot house, empty tea mugs at their elbows.
+"Hey, sleepy head," Wales greeted her as she came in and gave her foster mother a hug.
+"How's your friend?"

+"Marines took 'em.
+I think they're aright."
+Iffy leaned back against the wall and nodded at the control panel where the hole in the deck pulsed scarlet and dozens of smaller punctures looked like sores with the scabs picked off.
+"What all?"

+"She'll get us to Paddington," Aunt Naggie said.
+Her tone said the rest---unless there was another attack.
+Unless the sea boiled beneath them or a storm came up or any of a hundred other disasters befell them.

+"What about the Navy ship?"
+Iffy jerked her head toward the window.
+"Th' Marine said they lost some folk an' took damage."

+Wales nodded,
+a grim expression on his face.
+"Doctor Johel won't tell me how bad it is, which means it's pretty bad."

+The mention of Doctor Johel brought Iffy's dream back to her.
+She opened her mouth to tell Wales and Aunt Naggie about it, but before the words could come she felt that strange sensation again, like a cold metal collar around her neck.
+She put her hand on her throat, sure that she would find something there, but all she could feel was her own skin.
+Her stomach flip-flopped.
+Something was very wrong,
+but even as she thought that the sensation and the dream disappeared, leaving her blinking and a little dazed.

+After a few minutes she made her way back to her storage locker, not knowing where else to go.
+It felt cold and empty without Honesty.
+She kicked off her boots and threw herself onto her mattress.
+After staring angrily at the ceiling for a few seconds, she picked up her nature book and turned to the page she had wondered about most ever since she was old enough to read without a prompter murmuring in her ear to help.
+It showed a forest,
+but calling it that was like calling the ocean wet.
+The trunks of the trees were so thick that the *Guinevere*'s pilot house could have fit into them, and their branches reached higher than any building Iffy had ever seen.
+The caption read, "Cathedral Grove" and beside it someone had written,
+"Why does everything have to end???"

+Iffy ran her fingers over the picture, hoping to see a *Corvus caurinus* fly through or an *Odocoileus hemionus* peek out from the bushes, but the image lay still.
+There were no crows or deer for her today.
+She wondered if there were any left anywhere.
+The forest was long gone,
+but maybe some of the crows had survived.
+Maybe they'd been able to fly away when the fires came or when people grew desperate enough to cut down the last of those ancient giants.
+Crows were supposed to be smart---smarter than gulls, maybe even as smart as rats, and rats were practically everywhere.

+She set the book aside,
+put her hands under her head,
+and closed her eyes.
+She and Honesty were going to have an adventure, she decided.
+*And Aunt Naggie,* she added,
+*And Wales.
+And maybe even Jeep.*
+She rolled over onto her side.
+Moments later, quiet snores filled her cabin.